luckman212/jmap-backup/README.md

 ## Docker

-Some have requested a Docker configuration to make it easier to set up and run.
-I am providing the instructions below.
+Some have requested a Docker configuration to make it easier to set up and run, so I'm providing the basic instructions below.
 I have limited experience creating Docker images, so please make any suggestions or corrections via the [issue tracker][2].

 1. Clone the repo on your Docker host